danielamariei/danielamariei/README.md

 ### Databases Ontology
 **GitHub repo**: https://github.com/danielamariei/databases-ontology

 The purpose of this ontology is to create the common conceptual framework for 'talking' about databases and/or related concepts.
 This should provide a common vocabulary for the domain.
+The results are captured in the following paper: [S. C. Buraga, D. Amariei and O. Dospinescu, "An owl-based specification of database management systems," Computers, Materials & Continua, vol. 70, no.3, pp. 5537–5550, 2022.](https://www.techscience.com/cmc/v70n3/45029)

 **Tech: OWL 2 Web Ontology Language, SPARQL Query Language for RDF**